1215: The Year of Magna Carta: Overview

-1215: The Year of Magna Carta is a rare documentation because it is a work of creative non-fiction, a method of writing which is rarely used in writing a historical text.
-Based on the title, one may expect to read a book entirely about Magna Carta, the document that changed the course of England's history.
-However, the book goes into detail about life in the Middle Ages, specifically in the year 1215.
+1215: The Year of Magna Carta is a work of creative non-fiction, a method of writing which is rarely used in writing a historical text.
+The book goes into detail about life in the Middle Ages, specifically in the year 1215.
 The book begins by explaining the everyday life of someone of royalty, then of the average peasant.
 It explains school, the countryside, hunting, tournaments, battles and the church.
 Throughout the book, several references to Magna Carta are intertwined with everyday events.
 For example, the chapter entitled "Family Strife" begins with the quotation from clause 62 of Magna Carta: "We have completely remitted and pardoned to all any ill will, grudge and rancor that have arisen between us and our subjects."

 1215: The Year of Magna Carta continues to describe the life of a common scholar, where studies in the medical field were greatly encouraged to students who had failed at studying philosophy.
 While Oxford and Cambridge were the ideal universities to study, smaller schools became established in Salerno and Montpellier.
 This section goes on to explain women's education, which ended for them at age fifteen.
 After Danziger and Gillingham go at length explaining life in the Middle Ages, they begin to speak of how Magna Carta came to be, starting with King John.

 King John and Magna Carta

 The story of King John is told from his birth to his death, in between being his struggle in accepting to sign Magna Carta.
 Danziger and Gilingham go at length to explain the reasons that caused him to be spoiled as a child, that is, being neglected as a child.
 This led to his tyrannous rule as King of England after the death of his brother, Richard I. He had several mistresses, was unfaithful to his wife, and raised the taxes in England which made it impossible for the peasants to live.
 Thus, Magna Carta was written by the Barons of England to give the country a guideline.

 The book ends with the reasons for the writing of Magna Carta.
-This includes the problems faced by the women and children of Medieval England who had hardly any rights, and how knights were duty-bound to protect them.
+This includes the problems faced by the women and children of medieval England, who had hardly any rights, and how knights were duty-bound to protect them.
 There is an entire section that explains the myths regarding the writing and signing of Magna Carta.
 Some of the myths include: Magna Carta having no meaning after Prince Louis was crowned king and that it would not be an influential document for the rest of the world.